 Scholars must be in good standing with the CUSP Program to apply.
 Applications will be evaluated by a Selection committee based on the applicants' overall fulfillment of the selection criteria.
 Incomplete applications and candidates who do not meet the criteria will not be considered.

-All Scholars receiving the CUSP Summer Enhancement Fellowship will be required to blog about their experiences over the summer, submit a budget reconciliation and an abstract by the end of their fellowship, and present the results of their research or internship experience at a fall symposium.
+All Scholars receiving the CUSP Summer Enhancement Fellowship will be required to blog about their experiences over the summer, submit a budget reconciliation and an abstract by the end of their fellowship, and present the results of their research or internship experience at a fall showcase.